 Many visitors to Las Vegas take a day and go to see the following:

 No other destination has as many viewing options as the Grand Canyon - after all, it's one of the most popular national parks in the nation.
+This natural wonder lies about 300 miles (480 km) from Las Vegas or one hour by plane.
 We are adding a trip to the Grand Canyon on our list of one day trips, but honestly, that's really stretching it.
-The Grand Canyon is in Arizona and it's approximately 300 miles from Las Vegas.
+The Grand Canyon is in Arizona and is a good 5 hour drive from Las Vegas.

 Tip: Always remember to check the weather

-The Hoover Dam is an engineering wonder of the modern world.
+The Hoover Dam is an engineering wonder of the modern world and stands 726 feet high (220 meters) from bedrock.
 Constructed between 1931 and 1936 on the Colorado River at the Nevada-Arizona border.
 Hoover Dam is located approximately 34 miles (54.4 km) southeast of Las Vegas on the Nevada-Arizona border.
 A trip to the Hoover Dam is one of the most popular excursions from Las Vegas.